laninsky/teaching_resources/whale_id/index.md

 However, there are other kinds of DNA and one that is particularly handy for forensic identification of species is mitochondrial DNA or mtDNA.
 Unlike nuclear DNA, mitochondrial DNA is only inherited from your mum, which means almost everyone has the same kind of mtDNA as their biological mum.
 This "single-copy" kind of DNA is known as haploid.
 ![everyone has the same mitochondrial DNA as their mum](mtDNA.png)

 The mtDNA hangs out inside mitochondria, the powerhouse of the cell.
-Some genes in the mitochondrial DNA encode for proteins.
-However, for our analyses we mostly use a specific locus - the control region - because it doesn't appear to be under as strong selection as the parts of the mtDNA that code for proteins.
+Some genes in the mitochondrial DNA encode for proteins that help the cell respire (make energy).
+However, for our analyses we mostly use a specific locus - the control region - because it doesn't appear to be under as strong selection as the parts of the mtDNA that code for proteins (the nucleotide sequence of the control region can change without it impacting how well the mitochondria works).
 ![Mitochondrial DNA is maternally inherited](maternally_inherited.png)

 Why is this important?
 Well, we know that the ultimate origin of all genetic variation is mutation.
 One of the reasons we particularly like to work with mtDNA is that it has a higher mutation rate, which means it accumulates variation more quickly than nuclear DNA.
 ![mutation is the ultimate cause of genetic variation](mutations.png)

 But the control region is extra special.
-Because mutations in this locus are mostly neutral, they don't get removed from the population because of purifying/negative selection.
+Because mutations in this locus are mostly neutral, they don't get removed from the population because of purifying/negative selection (in comparison, changes in the protein-coding regions are likely to mean the mitochondria don't work as well, so the animal with those mutations is less likely to be successful at breeding, and those mutations are therefore likely to be lost to selection).
 Over time, this means that a bunch of mutations can build up that can distinguish different maternal lineages (kind of like a maternally-inherited surname).
 When we define certain stretches of DNA based on the mutations they hold, this is called 'haplotyping'.
 ![The process of haplotyping mitochondrial DNA involves looking for differences when comparing the letters](haplotyping_mtDNA.png)

 Over time, processes like natural selection, bottlenecks and genetic drift mean we can even use mtDNA to distinguish different species!